LlmDl/SponsorPlugins/TowerOfBabel.md

 - use `/language [languagename]` or,
 - append their chat with -[languagename] which will allow them to speak in a language without altering their default language.

+Optionally, players can learn a language (up to a configurable limit,) just by listening to nearby players speak.
+The distance and chance of an increase in fluency is also configurable.

 ### Setup: